Oleksandr83-gif/Oleksandr83-gif/README.md

 # Oleksandr Matvieiev

-## 🚀 AI Engineer, Creator of RUFI and Developer of AI Workbench
+## 🚀 AI Engineer, Creator of R.U.F.I (Responsive Unified Functional Intelligence) and Developer of "AI_Communication_Shell"

 Hi!
 I’m Oleksandr Matvieiev — a developer, visionary, and creator of unique tools for interacting with AI.
 I don’t just integrate GPT — I build **architectures where AI becomes an active agent**, assistant, protector, and even co-author.
 My mission is to make AI practically useful, safe, and truly intelligent.